edwardcheng22/King-County-Housing-Prediction-Project/README.md

    ![Data Type](https://github.com/edwardcheng22/King-County-Housing-Prices-Prediction-Project/blob/master/Images/Capture_3.PNG)

 * Identify and deal with null values appropriately
-  * Identified the percentage of NA values within each variable by using .value_counts(normalize = True) and then dropped/replaced the NA values
+  * Identify the percentage of NA values within each variable by using .value_counts(normalize = True) and then drop/replace the NA values
   ![NA values](https://github.com/edwardcheng22/King-County-Housing-Prices-Prediction-Project/blob/master/Images/Capture_4.PNG)

 * Check for outliers and drop them from the data set
-  * Used scatterplots to graph the relationship between price and each individual predictor variable.
+  * Use scatterplots to graph the relationship between price and each individual predictor variable.
 Scatterplots are a great way to observe any outliers
   * Determined that the following variables are categorical:
    * bedrooms
    * bathrooms